Privacy Policy

 a) Account Information: When you or your employer creates an account with us and throughout the time you or your employer uses the Services, we collect certain information associated with your account, including your name, email address, and information about your profession and professional experience, language preferences, account credentials, payment information, and your transaction history with us (collectively, “Account Information”).

-b) Communication Information: If you communicate with us, (for example when you contact us about our Services, when you complete a survey, when you interact with our Websites, or when you request support) we collect your name, email address, information about your profession, customer survey responses, the way you interact with our communication and Services, and the contents of any messages you send (collectively “Communication Information”).
+b) Communication Information: If you communicate with us, (for example when you contact us about our Services, when you complete a survey, when you participate in an event we may host or sponsor, when you interact with our Websites, or when you request support) we collect your name, email address, information about your profession, customer survey responses, the way you interact with our communication and Services, and the contents of any messages you send us (collectively “Communication Information”).

 c) Social Media Information: We have pages on social media services like X, YouTube, and LinkedIn.
-When you interact with our pages or our employees or representatives via social media services, we collect Personal Data that you choose to provide to us, such as your contact details and the contents of your messages, posts, or profiles.
-In addition, third parties may provide us with aggregate information and analytics about our social media activity (collectively, “Social Media Information”).
+When you interact with our pages or our employees or representatives via social media services, we collect Personal Data that you choose to provide to us, such as your contact details and the contents of your messages to us, posts, or profiles.
+In addition, third parties may provide us with aggregate information and analytics about social media activity and other information you choose to make public on the social media platform (collectively, “Social Media Information”).

 We collect your personal data indirectly, including through automated means from your computer or device.
 This information includes: